 Not able to understand a key topic in your JEE/NEET preparation?
 Don’t worry, it happens with almost all of us.
-When you are not able to grasp a topic, here are the things you can do to understand the topic (or subject) in JEE/NEET preparation.
+When you are not able to grasp a topic or concept, here are the things that you can do to understand the topic (or subject).

 13 Things to Try When You are Not Able to Understand a Topic or Subject in JEE/ NEET Preparation

-- Do not stop immediately after reading once, if you are not able to understand it.
-Keep re-reading two or three times (with learning assessment, check your understanding of the topic after each reading).
+- Do not stop immediately after reading once.
+Keep re-reading two or three times with learning assessment (check your understanding of the topic after each reading).

 - Study examples carefully.
 They help you to relate concepts to real world things.
 You can understand theory better with the help of examples.